-In the sale, one includes all Chametz (some, including Chabad have the custom to specifically include Chametz utensils in the sale).
+In the sale, one includes all Chametz and Chametz utensils.
 Since the actual location of the Chametz is also leased to the non-Jew, one should list the full address of each of his personal and business properties, including common-owned properties, preferably concluding with the words "and wherever my Chametz may be found".